An appropriated title

 - Castlevania is known as Akumajō Dracula (Demon Castle Dracula) in Japan.
 During his tenure as producer, Koji Igarashi tried to rebrand Japanese version of the series under the Castlevania banner in order to have one name for the franchise in every region.
 As a result, Concerto of the Midnight Sun, Minuet of Dawn and Lament of Innocence (simply titled Castlevania in Japan) were all released under the Castlevania brand instead of the usual Akumajō Dracula.
 This rebranding didn't last long due to negative feedback from longtime Japanese fans and the series went back to the Akumajō Dracula name with the Nintendo DS entries.

-- The original Legend of Zelda was titled Hyrule Fantasy: Zelda no Densetsu in Japan.
+- The original The Legend OF Zelda was titled Hyrule Fantasy: Zelda no Densetsu in Japan.
 Presumably Nintendo intended for "Hyrule Fantasy" to be the title of the franchise rather than "Legend of Zelda", but that was dropped in the sequels.